chrispaynter/architecture/Microservices/Microservices and Modular Monoliths.md

 ### Mixing patterns

 - A mix of these patterns can be used by a single Microservices
+- Also, these patterns can be used both with in-process and intra-process mechanims.

 ## Communicating across boundaries